• Facebook

 Unlocking Imagination: A Guide to Elementary School Writing Topics

 Cover the outside of the journal with glue and press in your patterned paper to cover well.
-If needed, trim any edges off neatly.
+And if needed, trim any edges off neatly.

 Unlocking Imagination: A Guide to Elementary School Writing Topics